Formality of Sphere Bundles: Introduction

 It immediately follows that if the unit tangent bundle of a formal manifold $M$ is formal, then either the Euler characteristic $\chi(M)=0$, or $H^*(M)$ is generated by one element.

 It is also interesting to consider the more general case when the base $M$ is not necessarily formal.
-As $\Omega^*(M)$ can no longer be represented by the cohomology, we consider its Sullivan minimal model $\mathcal{M}$ instead.
-Depending on the reducibility of the representative of the Euler class in $\mathcal{M}$, the Sullivan minimal model of the sphere bundles can have two types.
-In this paper we mainly consider the reducible case, and give an obstruction under certain conditions.
+As $\Omega^*(M)$ may no longer be represented by the cohomology, we shall consider its minimal Sullivan model, labelled by $\mathcal{M}$, instead.
+Depending on the reducibility of the representative of the Euler class in $\mathcal{M}$, the minimal Sullivan model of the sphere bundles can have two types.
+In this paper, we mainly consider the reducible case, and give an obstruction to formality under certain conditions.

 \begin{thm} Let $(M,\omega)$ be a connected symplectic manifold satisfying the hard Lefschetz property.
 Suppose $[\omega]$ is an integral and reducible cohomology class, i.e. there exists some $x_i,y_i\in H^1(M)$ such that $[\omega]=\sum [x_i]\wedge[y_i]$.
 Then the Boothby-Wang fibration of $M$, i.e. the circle bundle with Euler class $[\omega]$, is non-formal. \end{thm}